orbartal/se-challenge-payroll/README.md

 How to build, test, run and use the project server

-Download the project from url: https://github.com/orbartal/se-challenge-payroll
+Download the project from url: https://github.com/orbartal/se-challenge-payroll You can downalod it as zip and extract it.
+Or use git clone.

 Install java 8 https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 Install maven https://www.baeldung.com/install-maven-on-windows-linux-mac

-In the terminal\cmd cd into dir “se-challenge-payroll” and run:
+In the terminal\cmd cd into dir “..\se-challenge-payroll-master\server\orbartal.wave.payroll” and run:

 mvn clean install test